jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-When you start reading about OCaml, you'll come across Jane Street, who is the largest production user of the language, apart from Facebook, and they do billions of dollars worth of trading, all exclusively in software written in OCaml.
+When you start reading about OCaml, you'll often come across Jane Street.
+They are one of the largest production users of the language and they do billions of dollars worth of trading, all with software written in OCaml.

 :::